ibm-cloud-docs/BlockStorage/index.md

 # Getting started with {{site.data.keyword.blockstorageshort}}

-{{site.data.keyword.blockstoragefull}} is persistent, high-performance iSCSI storage that is provisioned and managed independently of compute instances. iSCSI-based {{site.data.keyword.blockstorageshort}} LUNs are connected to authorized devices through redundant multi- path I/O (MPIO) connections.
+{{site.data.keyword.blockstoragefull}} is persistent, high-performance iSCSI storage that is provisioned and managed independently of compute instances. iSCSI-based {{site.data.keyword.blockstorageshort}} LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.

 {{site.data.keyword.blockstorageshort}} brings best-in-class levels of durability and availability with an unmatched feature set.
 It is built by using industry standards and best practices. {{site.data.keyword.blockstorageshort} is designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures, and provide a consistent performance baseline.